Do you experience sore toenails after hiking? This is for you!

 Try different types of shoes

 If one type of hiking boots gives you bruised toenails after walking, try different types of shoes.
 For example, after consistently getting black toenails from using heavy hiking boots, try using a pair of trail runners.

-Such are light in weight, they are also more accommodative and they conform to the shape of your feet easily.
+Such are light in weight, they are also more accommodating and they conform to the shape of your feet easily.
 You could be surprised by the good results.
 You could also try toe caps for hiking to get more protection.

 Use hiking poles when going downhill

 One good thing about using hiking poles for trekking is that they support you such that all of your weight is not supported by your legs.
 In any case, even if your toenails do not hurt when you are going downhill, use hiking poles especially if you have a heavy backpack.

 Use Inserts with better arch support